mecid/mecid.github.io/_posts/2022-05-04-measuring-app-performance-in-swift.md

 In the example above, we use the *emitEvent* function on the *OSSignposter* type to emit additional events connected to a particular signpost identifier.

 #### Collecting performance data
 OK, we learned how to measure app events using the *Signposter* type.
 Now it is time to learn how to read that data to analyze our app performance.
-There are two ways to read the data written by the *Signposter* type.
+There are two ways of reading the data written by the *Signposter* type.

 First, we can use the Instruments app to visualize all the performance data nicely.
 The second is a programmatic way of exporting performance data from the user devices using the *OSLogStore* type.